Syllabus

 Description

-Course Description: An introduction to environmental challenges and opportunities which emphasizes that humans are part of ecosystems within interdependent cycles which involve other organisms, air, water, chemicals, and energy.
+Course Description: This course is an introduction to environmental challenges and opportunities which emphasizes that humans are part of ecosystems within interdependent cycles which involve other organisms, air, water, chemicals, and energy.
 The course examines the relationships of humans to their environment from historical, economic, scientific, aesthetic, and ethical perspectives.

 Materials